humdrum-tools/vhv-documentation/index.md

 Graphic editing
 : A description of editing commands for altering the music notation graphically.

+Repertories
+: A description of online musical repertories available for display in VHV.

 Humdrum encoding
 : Topics about Humdrum encoding, mostly advanced topics related to VHV for now (otherwise see the [Humdrum documentation](http://www.humdrum.org).